mnuhn/jax-playground/004-Wind-Prediction/README.md

 XT    | [M,History,Features] | M is the number of test examples YT    | [M,Predictions]      |

-Only examples that have no gap in the input training data are used as examples.
+Only examples that have no "gap" in the input training data are used as
+examples: if there is 1 missing value in the middle of the day, no examples that have some overlap with with that point in time will be output.

 Note that the generate data is quite redundant, as can be seen in this example (with Features=1, History=4, Future=2).
 Unnecessary nesting is removed: